QuixThe2nd/universal-plugin-repo/README.md

 > [!NOTE]
 > Updated every 24 hours, or when a change is pushed to this project

-> [!CAUTION]
-> Some plugins require further configuration or software so be sure to read the respective READMEs to ensure they work correctly

 > [!TIP]
 > Up to 3x faster catalogue loading <br>
 > (tested on server with gigabit connection, client with 10mbps download from server)